The Southern food historian on the politics of consumption, matzoh ball gumbo, and the multicultural “terroir” of the South.

 Calorie-dense, packaged, and processed convenience foods and sugary drinks—the foods most readily accessible in fast-food venues and urban and rural markets—became the most affordable, quickest means to feed a hungry family in the 1980s.
-Even the region’s beloved “sweet tea,” heavily sugared ice tea, consumed year-round, was a major component in malnutrition and obesity.
+Even the region’s beloved “sweet tea,” heavily sugared iced tea, consumed year-round, was a major component in malnutrition and obesity.

-Food deserts in the contemporary South are severe, especially in rural regions like the Mississippi Delta and Eastern North Carolina, where laborers work largely in industrial agriculture.
+Food deserts in the contemporary South are severe, especially in rural regions like the Mississippi Delta and eastern North Carolina, where laborers work largely in industrial agriculture.
 It’s ironic that these workers are surrounded by food that they process for other industrial purposes.
 Many are immigrant “guestworkers” who must contend with a lack of rights, as well as lack of access to grocery stores, healthy food, and quality living conditions.

 The problem of access exists across the nation.
 But the working poor in the South are often blamed for their reliance on “traditional” Southern food, while in reality, most are eating the same heavily processed, cheap, convenience foods that the majority of working people eat across the United States.

 Guernica: Is there a sense of awareness or action being taken around these issues?